hydroshare/hydroshare/README.md

 - Delete containers with conflicting names
 - Manually remove all docker images related to hydroshare_postgis
 - Finally, restart docker to be sure
+- Re-establish sharing C drive and credentials (TODO for tips see wiki)

 ## Impossible Error
 - Comment second section of Dockerfile-postgis